Data confidence level:

 This FACT indicates the percentage people aged 65 and over within each Australian capital city.
 An aging population is a phenomenon experienced by the whole country, as the 'baby boomer' generation approaches retirement (65 years old).
 This fact presents a challenge to welfare policies and superannuation plans, since a large proportion of the population will be drawing on these resources simultaneously.

-This data was collected in 2011 ABS Census.
-The figures presented here were calculated by dividing the city’s total number of people aged 65 and over in a city by that city's total population.
-The city with the most aged population in Australia is Adelaide, with a percentage of 15.48 percent being 65 or older.
-Darwin has the least aged population, with 6.33 percent in this age group.
+This data was collected in 2016 ABS Census.
+The figures presented here is each city’s percentage of people aged 65 and over in comparison to that city's total population.
+The city with the most aged population in Australia is Hobart, with a percentage of 17.8 percent being 65 or older.
+Darwin has the least aged population, with 7.7 percent in this age group.